 Water supplied by Public Water Systems is regulated by the U.S. Environmental Protection Agency (EPA) and Nebraska Department of Health and Human Services (DHHS).

 Public water systems must complete a distribution system materials evaluation and/or review other information to target homes at high risk of lead contamination.
-At-risk homes are then monitored at the tap, with the number of tap-sampling sites based on the number of people served by the public water supply.
+A percentage of at-risk homes are then monitored at the tap, with the number of tap-sampling sites based on the number of people served by the public water supply.
 Additional monitoring for other water-quality parameters affecting corrosion is required to optimize any required treatment and determine compliance with lead standards.

-If your water comes from a public water supply, contact the water utility to inquire about the lead concentration in your water.
+If water comes from a public water supply, consumers can contact the water utility to inquire about the lead concentration in the water.

 Testing Private Water Supplies